The Answer Center is a member support center, available via phone or email to assist parents, volunteers, staff and community members.

-Troops are encouraged to have a minimum of 5 girls.
-At Girl Scouts of Eastern Missouri we encourage Troops to have at least 10-15 girls.
-However, we understand that every Troop is different and we will work with you to create the best possible experience for both you and the girls in your Troop!
+To get started, troops need to have a minimum of five girls.
+At Girl Scouts of Eastern Missouri we encourage troops to have at least 10-15 girls.
+However, we understand that every troop is different and we will work with you to create the best possible experience for both you and the girls in your troop!

 Now that your troop is registered you can hold a parent meeting to discuss logistics and encourage other adults to get involved.